klavinslab/aquaverse/docs/protocol_developer/table.md

 `custom_column` is a valuable method that we can call as part of the table generation method chain from an `OperationsList`.
 Like `input_item`, `custom_column` will add a column to the table, and the contents of each cell of this new column will be a function of the `Operation` that is associated to the row of the table the cell appears.

-While `input_item` maps each `Operation` to the `Item id` of a specified input, `custom_column` allows you to define the attribute that each `Operation` will be mapped to. `custom_column` does not automatically generate a useful heading, and so requires the `heading:` option to be defined.
+While `input_item` maps each `Operation` to the `Item id` of a specified input, `custom_column` allows you to define the attribute to which each `Operation` will be mapped. `custom_column` does not automatically generate a useful heading, and so requires the `heading:` option to be defined.
 It also requires a code block to determine what attribute of the `Operations` will be mapped to.

-To start off with a simple example, imagine that for some reason you would like to add a column to `simple_tab` which lists the `Operation id` that the transfer for that row is associated with.
-We could do that with a `custom_column` that displays `op.id` for each `op` in `operations`
+To start off with a simple example, imagine that for some reason you would like to add a column to `simple_tab` that lists the `Operation id` to which the transfer for that row is associated.
+We could do that with a `custom_column` that displays `op.id` for each `op` in `operations`.

 ```ruby
 simple_tab = operations.start_table